budarin/http2-test-project/README.md

 setTimeout(resolve, 0); -> setTimeout(resolve, 1000);
 ```

-and try to quicly refresh the page - it will reproduce the error:
+and try to quickly refresh the page - it will reproduce the error:

 ```
 (node:3652) UnhandledPromiseRejectionWarning: Error [ERR_STREAM_WRITE_AFTER_END]: write after end